DistrictDataLabs/yellowbrick/docs/introduction.rst

 Yellowbrick has enjoyed the spotlight at a few conferences and in several presentations.
 We hope that these videos, talks, and slides will help you understand Yellowbrick a bit better.

 Videos:
-    - `Visual Diagnostics for More Informed Machine Learning Within and Beyond Scikit-Learn <https://youtu.be/c5DaaGZWQqY>`_
+    - `Visual Diagnostics for More Informed Machine Learning: Within and Beyond Scikit-Learn (PyCon 2016) <https://youtu.be/c5DaaGZWQqY>`_
-    - `Visual Diagnostics for More Informed Machine Learning (PyData Carolinas) <https://youtu.be/cgtNPx7fJUM>`_
+    - `Visual Diagnostics for More Informed Machine Learning (PyData Carolinas 2016) <https://youtu.be/cgtNPx7fJUM>`_

 Slides:
     - `Visualizing the Model Selection Process <https://www.slideshare.net/BenjaminBengfort/visualizing-the-model-selection-process>`_